 White-box testing is a type of testing in which the tester has knowledge of the code and design of an application and uses the same to test the individual methods of the application.

-Whereas, in black-box testing, the tester has no knowledge of application code and access the application just like an end user.
+Whereas, in black-box testing, the tester has no knowledge of the application code and does not have any access to the application.
+Just like an end-user.